 Lake City, South Carolina

-About two hours north of Charleston and 75 minutes west of Myrtle Beach is pretty Lake City, an agricultural town with 6,670 inhabitants (but, oddly, no significant lakes) and a surprisingly robust arts scene.
-Lake City’s annual ArtFields competition, running from April 26-May 4, 2019, displays 400 works throughout a variety of local venues, including Jones-Carter Gallery, TRAX Visual Art Center, and the Ronald E. McNair Life History Center (named for a Lake City–born astronaut who died in the 1986 Space Shuttle Challenger disaster).
-Artists from throughout the Southeast compete to win more than $140,000 in cash prizes, and this year’s festival will introduce a new curator as well as artist-in-residence programs.
+About two hours north of Charleston and 75 minutes west of Myrtle Beach is pretty Lake City, an agricultural town with 6,895 inhabitants (but, oddly, no significant lakes) and a surprisingly robust arts scene.
+Lake City’s annual ArtFields competition, running from April 24 to May 2, 2020, displays hundreds of works throughout a variety of local venues, including Jones-Carter Gallery, TRAX Visual Art Center, and the Ronald E. McNair Life History Center (named for a Lake City–born astronaut who died in the 1986 Space Shuttle Challenger disaster).
+Artists from throughout the Southeast compete to win more than $145,000 in cash prizes, and this year’s festival will introduce new art venues and a sculpture garden.

 When you’re not making the art rounds, pop by Moore Farms Botanical Garden to stroll among the flowering magnolias and learn about Southern heritage plants like camellias and chrysanthemums.
 Then tuck into some authentic Southern grub: The perpetually slammed Lake City Shrimper is best known for its enormous seafood platters and mountains of hush puppies, while Schoolhouse Bar-B-Que in Scranton, less than four miles up the road, serves pulled pork, chicken and dumplings, and black-eyed peas out of an old four-room schoolhouse.